GamesCreed

 In addition to the absence of any tutorial for controls, there were no tutorials on how to survive.
 Absolutely nothing showed me what I needed to do first.
 It took about seven or eight deaths before I figured out what I was doing.
 As said above, thanks to the lack of tutorials, the survival aspect became doubly important.
 Eventually, I figured out that I had to start a fire to keep warm.
 But it didn’t help when resources were at opposite ends of a town, with dozens of zombies between them.
 I often had to fistfight a single zombie to escape into the wilderness and re-group.

 My biggest issue with the visuals had to be lighting during the night.
-As someone who already has trouble seeing in the dark, the pitch dark of night in DayZ was ridiculous.
+As someone who already has trouble seeing in the dark, the pitch-dark of night in DayZ was ridiculous.
 Does no moon exist in this universe?
-It would have been fine if there was at least a moon to illuminate some of the environment.
+It would have been fine if there had been at least a moon to illuminate some of the environment.
 This absolute and complete lack of light during the nighttime made playing the game at night virtually impossible.
-My only work-around for this was to increase the brightness of my television.
+My only workaround for this was to increase the brightness of my television.

 The sounds in the game were alright.
 There were plenty of nature sounds that felt right during the day.
 Various chirps did a tiny bit to sell the idea that nature partially took back over the world.
 However, some wolf howls in DayZ would have been an exciting addition at night.

-With all the current problems, I cannot justify the price tag that it comes with.
+With all the current problems, I cannot justify the price tag that comes with it.
 But if you’re willing to look past the issues, it could be a fun ride for you and a group of friends.
 Just make sure the zombies don’t corner your group.

 DayZ is available now on Steam for Microsoft Windows, PlayStation 4, and Xbox One.